MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Payment:**

-     - After payment completed by the user in Finance Department,then the payment request updated and moved to **Completed** stage.
+     - After payment completed by the user in Finance Department,then the request completed and moved to **Completed** stage.

-     - User can use to compare the Payment status in between the payment in **Travel Request** and Payment Request in **Finance Department**.
+     - User can use to compare the Payment status in between the **Travel Request** and **Finance Department**.

         - *In The action field is following to,*